How many pieces of software did it take to run your last Public Relations campaign?

 - Browser compatibility: Browser compatibility: Most people have preferred browsers, so it’s important to check that your PR reporting software will work just as well in Chrome and Mozilla Firefox as it would on Safari, Opera, or even Microsoft Edge.

 As always, the right choice of software will come back to your Public Relations goals.
 These are most often tied to managing the public image of your company.
 Whether that means growing the brand, managing reputation, securing share of voice, or building affinity, finding PR software with the tools you need can be a gamechanger.
 It will powerfully tell your stories, help you distribute them tactically, and provide insights into the esults of your activities.

-But a great piece of PR content is only worthwhile if it generates the right type of coverage for your company and helps improve your reputation.
-No matter how clever, creative or even courageous a campaign is, you need the right tools in place to make that impact.
+But a great piece of PR content is only worthwhile if it generates the right type of coverage for your company and helps improve your reputation that’s why a PR distribution software guide is important.
+No matter how clever, creative, or even courageous a campaign is, you need the right tools in place to make that impact.
 Investing in PR software cuts out a lot of the arduous, manual busy work and lets your team focus on creating unforgettable campaigns.

 PR Software checklist

 Details matter.
 To make sure you don’t miss anything, here’s a full breakdown of all the specific features you might need in a PR software.